malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _Integrated Information Theory_ (IIT) provides another closely related measure that claims to calculate an objective quantity of consciousness, indicated as Φ (phi).
 This looks not just for mutual information, which is inherently bidirectional (ie: just a correlation without any idea of cause-effect relationships), but attempts to measure the extent to which certain information is _causually effective_.
 It then computes the amount of causally effective information that can be integrated across the weakest link of the the system (Tononi and Sporns, 2003; Tononi, 2004).
 This has since received two major revisions, first in 2008 to measure based on active dynamics rather than static configuration (Tononi, 2008), and then again in 2014 with the introduction _maximally irreducible conceptual structures_ (MICS) (Oizumi, Albantakis, and Tononi, 2014).

 Another approach is to look at the dynamics of waves and oscillations of activity within the brain.
-For example, in older studies it was found that consciousness coincided with so called _gamma-waves_, in the frequency range 30 to 80 Hz, in electrocardiogram readings.
+For example, in older studies it was found that consciousness coincided with so called _gamma-waves_, in the frequency range 30 to 80 Hz, in electroencephalogram (EEG) readings.
 That is now understood as being the outwardly measurable effect of the micro-interactions at the neuronal level (Llinás, Ribary, Contreras & Pedroarena, 1998; Friston et al 2014; Hunt and Schooler, 2019).
 In particular, a productive line of thought has been to treat such brain activity as harmonics, with different global and sub-global populations of neurons dynamically forming groups of closely synchronised activity (Atasoy, Donnelly, and Pearson, 2016; Atasoy et al 2018).
 The ever changing groupings of neurons that create those harmonics is proposed to be self-organising, with one theory describing _self-organizing harmonic modes_ (SOHMs) (Safron, 2020).
 The larger _Integrated World Modeling Theory_ of consciousness (IWMT) (Safron, 2020), where SOHMs were introduced, combines IIT and GNW with the _Free Energy Principle_ (Friston, 2019) and _Active Inference Framework_ of Friston (Friston, Kilner, and Harrison, 2006; Friston et al 2017; Sajid et al 2021).

 It is important to note that while such theories find useful correlations to consciousness, known as _neural correlates of consciousness_ (NCC), they do not explain the mechanism by which those correlated activities or measures produce subjective experience.